flameboy2012/DndHexCrawl/Locations/Mountain/I2 - Castle Dice.md

 ## Soul Vault
 A heavily warded chamber containing phylacteries—hers and those of lesser liches in her service—along with bound souls used for bargaining or punishment.

+## Secret Entrance
+A massive stone door carved into the volcanic rock.

+Across its face is a relief of Lady Dice holding a handful of dice (d4, 2d6, d8, d10, d12, d20) and a snake coiled around her chair

+Beneath it, an inscription reads:

+"Fate is a gamble, odds ever shifting.
+Tell me, mortals: which number never loses?"

+You can see a slot in the snakes mouth as its eyes glean towards you.